Research and reports

-This one protects you against claims for personal injury or property damage caused by products and goods you’ve designed, sold or supplied.
+This one protects you against claims for personal injury or property damage caused by products and goods you’ve designed, sold, or supplied.
 A specialist home business insurance policy will give you the option to include it, and remember, you may still be liable for a claim, even if you didn’t make the product.

 Quick example: you’re making and selling children’s toys at home, and a faulty one causes an injury.
 Product liability insurance could cover a resulting claim.

-From accountants and IT consultants to copywriters and designers, professional indemnity insurance is relevant to home businesses who offer services and knowledge, and process information.
+From accountants and IT consultants to copywriters and designers, professional indemnity insurance is relevant to home businesses that offer services and knowledge, and process information.
 It protects you if a claim is made against you for negligence or error.

 Quick example: your home-based accountancy business receives a new data file from a client.
 When sending on the data, you accidentally copy the wrong person into an email and your client sues you for breach of confidentiality.
 Professional indemnity insurance could pay the compensation costs, as well as your legal expenses.

 If you employ anybody as part of your home business, employers' liability insurance is almost always a legal requirement.
-In fact, most employers must have at least £5 million of employers’ liability cover, or risk a fine of up to £2,500 per day.

 Quick example: you take on your first employee to work for your home-based carpentry business.
-Whilst using specialist machinery, they’re injured and make a claim against you.
+While using specialist machinery, they’re injured and make a claim against you.
 Employers' liability insurance could cover the claim, along with the legal costs involved.